 Early Notables of the Loundon family (pre 1700)

 Another 30 words (2 lines of text) are included under the topic Early Loundon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Loundon family to Ireland
+Migration of the Loundon family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Loundons to arrive on North American shores: John London who settled in Virginia in 1636; Humphrey London settled in Virginia in 1639; Richard London settled in New England in 1654; Alice London settled in Barbados in 1665.